NorSC/supervisor-search/_supervisors/chris-rook.md

 available: true
 email: c.rook@northumbria.ac.uk
 website: https://www.northumbria.ac.uk/about-us/our-staff/r/chris-rook/
+office_hours: >-
-office_hours: I can be found in Ellison B119 from Tuesdays to Fridays.
+  I can be found in Ellison B119 from Tuesdays to Fridays.
 My drop-in times are Tuesdays 11am and Fridays 1pm.
 You are welcome to knock on the door at other times, but I may not be available.

+  To discuss project ideas, I will also be in the Games Lab (CIS 102) from 2pm to 3pm on Wednesday 28th September.
+No need to email in advance - just turn up and share your ideas.
+(If you can't make that time, use the Tuesday drop-in or email me.)
 research_group: Computer Vision and Natural Computing
 research_themes:
   - Game Design and Development